Limber Pine (Pinus flexilis)

 Trunk: To 3 feet diameter.

-Bark: Young tree: smooth, whitish gray; mature tree: dark brown to black, split by deep furrows and forming rectangular plates.
+Bark: Young tree: smooth, whitish gray; mature tree: dark brown to black, split by deep furrows and forming rectangular scales.

 Needles: Bundles of 5; dark green; 1 to 3-1/2 inches long with silvery white lines on all surfaces; in tufts at end of the branches.